I have an idea

 There are many questions needing answers, and you need to develop a strategy to work in a structured and targeted way.

+IPR stands for intellectual property rights and includes patents, trademarks and designs.
 Innovation contributes to safeguarding assets, creating assets and avoiding wrongly targeted investments in development and innovation processes.
-It is important to think about how the intangible assets and rights will be managed and refined.
-A well thought-out strategy for this can give your business an important and lasting competitive edge.
-Correct use of these rights will then be just as important to commercial success as funding, marketing and sale.
+It is important to think about how these assets and rights can be managed and refined.

 Business start-up or founder